-The District has completed its first full fiscal year under the newly negotiated Sonoma Valley Fire and Rescue Authority (SVFRA) contract with the City of Sonoma.
+The District has completed its second full fiscal year under the newly negotiated Sonoma Valley Fire District's (SVFD) contract with the City of Sonoma.
 The final operating results allow for better strategic and future planning as the District addresses the challenges related to property tax revenue as well as increased health and pension costs.